 If you are contacted, by any means, such as phone, text message, social media, or email, do not provide any information.
-You should immediately report the incident to CIRT@verizon.com.
 Stay extra vigilant during these unprecedented times.

-Security best practices when using online meeting tools (Zoom, WebEx, GoToMeeting, etc.)
+Security best practices when using online meeting tools (Zoom, WebEx, etc.)

 Follow these security guidelines:

-- Be on the lookout for emails or meeting invites that claim to be from online meeting tools:
+- Be on the lookout for emails or meeting invites that claim to be from Zoom or other online meeting tools:

-- Don’t click on links via email, websites, social networks or apps from sources you don’t know.
+- Don’t click on links via email, websites, social networks or apps from sources you don’t recognize.

-- Give extra scrutiny to emails/meeting invites from external sources, that contain suspicious links or attachments, have misspellings or typos, or are urgent in nature.
+- Give extra scrutiny to emails/meeting invites that have the external email indicator [E], contain suspicious links or attachments, have misspellings or typos, or are urgent in nature.

-- Do not share meeting links and details online.
+- Only share meeting links and details with meeting participants.